refinery/refinerycms-inquiries/readme.md

 ![Refinery Inquiries](http://refinerycms.com/system/images/0000/0626/inquiries.png)

+### Gem Installation using Bundler (The very best way)

+Include the latest [gem](http://rubygems.org/gems/refinerycms-inquiries) into your Refinery CMS application's Gemfile:

+    gem "refinerycms-inquiries", '~> 0.9.8.7'

+Then type the following at command line inside your Refinery CMS application's root directory:

+    bundle install

+You don't currently have to do any migrations because Refinery CMS never removed the inquiries tables by default.
+This may change in a future version.

 ## About

 __Add a simple contact form to Refinery that notifies you and the customer when an inquiry is made.__